Network Consensus in the Wasserstein Metric Space of Probability Measures: Introduction

 \subsection{Contributions}

 The main contributions of this paper are a novel algorithm and convergence results for distributed consensus in the space of probability measures with time-varying interaction networks.
 We introduce a well-studied metric known as the Wasserstein distance which allows us to consider an important set of probability measures as a metric space \cite{givens1984class}.
 The proposed consensus algorithm is based on iteratively updating each agent's probability measure by finding a measure that minimizes the weighted sum of its Wasserstein distances to the agent's own previous measure plus all neighbour agents' measures.
 We show that convergence of the individual agents measures to a common probability measure is guaranteed under a weak network connectivity condition.
 The common measure that is achieved asymptotically at each agent is the one that is closest simultaneously to all initial agent measures in the sense of the Wasserstein distance.
+Focus in this work is on probability measures over the real line.